Historic Centres of Stralsund and Wismar

 Location and site

-Stralsund is located in the northeast of Germany, directly on the shore of the Strelasund, a narrow strip of the Baltic sea which separates the island of Rügen from the mainland.
+Stralsund is located in the northeast of Germany, directly on the shore of the Strelasund, a narrow strip of the Baltic sea that separates the island of Rügen from the mainland.
 Wismar is situated about 120 km west of Stralsund.

 The 18th century under Swedish rule is still visible in form of the Swedish government palace, the Swedish ”Kommandantenhaus” and other baroque buildings.